It’s time to Master your career

 Make important connections

 When you study for a Masters degree, you connect with people professionally and have the chance to network in your chosen field.
-Our MA Popular Music Practice course allows you to work together with other students from different fields.

 Additionally, all our internal industry engagement opportunities that are available to Undergraduate students are also accessible for Postgraduate students.
 This means you can strengthen your network and take part in exclusive performances, Masterclasses and work-based learning to give you the best springboard into a sustainable career once your studies are complete.
 You’ll also remain part of the BIMM Institute network via our BIMM Connect graduate platform.